-In addition to the operatic repertoire, Jennifer is also well versed in art song.
+In addition to the operatic repertoire, Jennifer is also well versed in art song and teaches Song Literature I and II for undergraduates at Indiana University's Jacobs School of Music.
 In 2016 she attended the Franz Schubert Institute in Baden bei Wien, Austria, where she intensively studied and performed German Lieder.
-She is especially passionate about the performance of new music — while at Rice University she performed regularly with Rice's Hear & Now ensemble and the Rice Chamber Series.
-Highlights include Crumb’s Madrigal Book I and III, String Quartet No. 2 by Schönberg, Corigliano’s Mr. Tambourine Man: Seven Poems of Bob Dylan, and several premiere works by young composers.
+She is also especially passionate about the performance of new music — while studying at Rice University, she performed regularly with Rice's Hear & Now ensemble and the Rice Chamber Series.
+Highlights include Crumb’s Madrigal Book I and III, String Quartet No. 2 by Schönberg, Corigliano’s Mr. Tambourine Man: Seven Poems of Bob Dylan, as well as several premiere works by young composers.

-Most recently in competition, Jennifer placed second in the Upper Midwest Region of the Metropolitan Opera Laffont Competition in February 2023.
-In 2022, Jennifer won the St. Louis district of the Metropolitan Opera Laffont Competition.
-She also has had success as first place winner in her divisions at the Artist Series Concerts of Sarasota National Voice Competition in 2016 and the National NATS competition in Greensboro, NC in 2015.
-In 2016 Jennifer also won the Clifton Emerging Young Artist Award, giving her the opportunity to perform Schubert’s Der Hirt auf dem Felsen at the Kimmel Center in Philadelphia, PA.
+In addition to placing at the Upper Midwest Region of the Metropolitan Opera Laffont Competition in 2023, she won the St. Louis district of the same competition in 2022.
+She also has had success as first place winner in her divisions at the Artist Series Concerts of Sarasota National Voice Competition in 2016 and the National NATS competition in Greensboro, NC in 2015, and was a finalist in the National Opera Association's Dominick Argento and Carolyn Bailey Vocal Competition in 2019.
+Jennifer also won the Clifton Emerging Young Artist Award in 2016, giving her the opportunity to perform Schubert’s Der Hirt auf dem Felsen at the Kimmel Center in Philadelphia, PA.
 Additionally, Jennifer had the honor of receiving an Associate Instructorship at Indiana University and won the prize for Best Supporting Actress in a Supporting Role for Musetta at Opera in the Ozarks.
-In 2019 she competed as finalist in the National Opera Association's Dominick Argento and Carolyn Bailey Vocal Competition.